 2. Developed chronic respiratory symptoms during or soon after deployment;

 4. Had no history of pre-existing lung disease before deployment;

 5. Are able to spend a week in San Antonio for testing procedures;

-While there is no guarantee of benefit from joining the study, it is possible that participants will benefit from identification and evaluation of shortness of breath and learning if any lung disease related to deployment is the cause of this shortness of breath.
+6. Can provide civilian or Veterans Affairs, or VA, medical records (if available).Participants enrolled in the study will undergo a standardized testing protocol to include: surveys, blood work, chest imaging, echocardiography (examination of the heart), several different breathing tests, exercise testing, laryngoscopy (vocal cord examination), and bronchoscopy (airway examination).While there is no guarantee of benefit from joining the study, it is possible that participants will benefit from identification and evaluation of shortness of breath and learning if any lung disease related to deployment is the cause of this shortness of breath.